Lyricist/translator for Clive Nolan, Song of the Wildlands, 2020

 TV historian, Viking Dead, UKTV Yesterday, 2017-18

 Filmed on location on Lindisfarne and St Cuthbert's Isle, I discuss the terrors of the Viking raid in 793.
-It thoroughly enjoyed myself working with the DragonsheadFilms team.
+I thoroughly enjoyed myself working with the DragonsheadFilms team.
 Many thanks to Jeremy Freeston, producer, writer, cameraman and all-round good Viking.

 Translator, Rochester Cathedral, 2017-18